teddyjesus/predictingSongGenre/README.md

 #### Which model is more insightful?
 It's simply a fact that genres of music are not independent of each other (that's a good thing).
-Although the random forest has a higher accuracy, the decision tree is more insightful by virtue of interpretability.
-This is not always the case, so I nonetheless taught myself how random forests work.
+Although the random forest is more accurate, the decision tree is more insightful by virtue of interpretability.
+This is not always the case, so I nonetheless taught myself how to implement random forests in Python.